 10 Basic Skills Every Writer Should Know

-Welcome to the Writer Insider, my new multimedia resource for writers, independent “indie” publishers, self-publishers, interested readers and anyone else who wants an audience for their writing.
-I have a big idea to vet to you, and I’m seeking your reactions, both positive and negative, and anywhere in between.
-I ‘m exploring the universe of publishing, which like our own starry cosmos, is expanding and growing at light warp speed toward an immense extent and population.
+Welcome to A Writer’s Journey, my new multimedia resource for writers, independent “indie” publishers, self-publishers, interested readers and anyone else who loves books and wants an audience for their writing.
+I ‘m exploring the universe of publishing, which like our own starry cosmos, is expanding at light warp speed toward an immense extent and population.
 I plan to do this in detail, based on my own journey, that of my fellow writers, collaborators and other experts who have something to contribute to this complex story.
-Here’s an outline of what I plan to cover in the months to come, amounting to a free course on getting started in your writing career.
+Here’s an outline of what I plan to cover in the months to come, amounting to a free guide to getting started in your writing career.
 You can click on and read more for any heading that turns red when you hover on it with the mouse.
 If you want to contribute an article on any of these topics, please let me know.

 Writing–Been there, still there, or just hoping?

 Welcome to Your Writer’s Journey, my online resource for writers, independent “indie” publishers and self-publishers, readers curious about the process and anyone who seeks adventures in books.
 I have a big idea to vet to you, and I’m seeking your reactions, both positive and negative and anywhere in between.
 I propose to explore the universe of publishing, which like our own starry cosmos, is expanding and growing at light warp speed toward an immense, unknown ultimate expanse and population.
 I plan to do this in great detail, based on my own journey, that of my fellow writers and collaborators and anyone else who has something to contribute to this complex story. over fifteen years ago, I started a second career as a writer.
 I found \. however that, almost overnight, the knowledge of marketing and promotion I acquired over a lifetime had become,dated, in the shadow or the new world of the internet.
 As I learned about both publishing and the uses of cyberspace, I made a lot of wrong turns, detours and false starts.
-In an effort to spare you that bumbling approach, I’m sharing what I learned on this site–an overview of teh writing a publisin g filed.
-Whiel volumes have been wrtitena bout thse topics by others, I’m sitcking to the basic, to help get you started,or unstucj if you don’t know what to do next, to advance your writing and publshing career.
+In an effort to spare you that bumbling approach, I’m sharing what I learned on this site–an overview of the writing a publishing field.
+While volumes have been written about these topics by others, I’m sticking to the basics, to help get you started,or unstuck if you don’t know what to do next, to advance your writing and publishing career.
 I learned about the new publishing industry.
 In addition to this more structured approach, I have a also continued my general interest Designing Man blog, directed to readers and writers, which I have been writing for over ten years.
 Here you’ll find news of special events, publshing industry news and book reviews and personal views on the passing scene.

 Happy reading and writing!